MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETTechnicalSafeguards.md

 - **Compliance enforcement**

   - A dedicated HIPAA filter flags and removes events connected to health-related content.
-  - A domain blacklist provides an additional layer of protection to ensure events from sensitive sites don't enter personalization workflows.
+  - A domain blocklist provides an additional layer of protection to ensure events from sensitive sites don't enter personalization workflows.

 ## Sensitive data filters